bistace/bistace/README.md

 # 💫 About Me:
-🔭 I’m currently working on genome assembly and recreating popular games in Rust<br>⚡ Obscure programming languages aficionado
+🔭 I’m currently working on genome assembly, both running and creating new pipelines and tools to facilitate it

 ## 🌐 Socials: